nhsconnect/FHIR-NRLS-API/pages/design/design_build.md

 ---
 title: Build
-keywords: design, build, access, security
+keywords: design build
-tags: [design, new]
+tags: [design,development]
 sidebar: foundations_sidebar
 permalink: design_build.html
 summary: "The Access page shows developers and users of the API how to access and call the API"